Two essential components to any journey in life……..Time & Direction

 - All parties and tables must be 5 guests or less.

 - Guest occupancy must be 50% of maximum building occupancy or lower as determined by the fire code.

 - Outdoor seating is permitted but must also be at 50% capacity.
 Outdoor seating does not count toward the building occupancy limit, but it must follow all other reopening requirements.

 - Tables must be placed far enough apart when measured from occupied chair to occupied chair, to ensure dine-in guests seated at a table are a minimum of 6 feet away from guests at adjacent table, or there must be a physical barrier or wall separating booths or tables.

-- It is strongly suggested customers wear a cloth face covering anytime they are not seated at the table (while being seated or leaving, or while going to the restroom).
-Please note that King County has issued a directive for citizens to wear face masks in public.
+- Customers must wear a cloth face covering anytime they are not seated at the table (while being seated or leaving, or while going to the restroom).
+Please note that Washington state has issued a directive for citizens to wear face masks in public.

 - Buffets and salad bars are not permitted at this time but may be addressed through subsequent interpretive guidance.